Sonic R: Development

 After the completion of Sonic 3D Blast in 1996, Sega approached Traveller's Tales about working on a Sonic racing game.
-Traveller's Tales, who coincidentally had been working on a 3D graphics engine without a purpose at the time, found this to be a logical progression.
+Traveller's Tales, who had been working on a 3D graphics engine without a clear purpose at the time, found this to be a logical progression.
 Traveller's Tales chose to rebuild a Formula One game they were developing into a Sonic game.
 Development started in February 1997 as a joint project between Sega's Sonic Team and Traveller's Tales.
 The game was originally known as Sonic TT (the TT standing for Tourist Trophy).
 It was first publicly announced as "Phase Two of Project Sonic" (with "Phase One" being Sonic Jam).
 The schedule was tight, and Traveller's Tales requested more freedom than they had with Sonic 3D Blast.

 Sonic Team designed the race tracks and the game's general flow, and Traveller's Tales were responsible for the implementation and programming.
 Each track was inspired by levels from previous Sonic games such as Green Hill and Casino Night, and it was due to the tight schedule that there were only five.
 Secret areas and exploration phases were added to follow the series' traditions (Sonic Team also wanted a cross between a racing game and a platforming game), and for this reason a map was developed.
 Sega of Europe producer Kats Sato handled communication with Sonic Team, as he was the only person who could speak both English and Japanese.
 Discussions led to the reward mechanisms, which Sato believed broadened the game.
 The courses' look and feel were inspired by other Sonic games, including Sonic 3D Blast.
 The 3D models were based on 2D sketches from Sonic Team.
 All models and animations were developed using Softimage 3D, while Traveller's Tales created their own tools for the remaining game development.
 Implementing the two-player split-screen mode proved difficult; programmer Jon Burton stated that this was mainly because it was difficult to ensure cheating was not too easy, so shortcuts were made challenging, with a penalty incurred if players got them wrong.
-A major development goal was to maintain a consistent 30 frames per second frame rate during gameplay.
-A custom game engine was developed to take full advantage of the Sega Saturn hardware, and a graphical technique, described as "12 layer transparency", was used to transparentise distant textures to conceal the Sega Saturn's limited draw distance.
+A major development goal was to maintain a consistent frame rate of 30 frames per second during gameplay.
+A custom game engine was developed to take full advantage of the Sega Saturn hardware, and a graphical technique, described as "12 layer transparency", was used to make distant textures somewhat transparent to conceal the Sega Saturn's limited draw distance.
 Burton claimed that Sonic R could not have been replicated on other consoles during the timeframe, such as the PlayStation console, due to the technique developed specifically for the Sega Saturn hardware.
 Environment mapping was achieved by writing what Burton described as a software version of the PlayStation's hardware rendering, as the Saturn's hardware was incapable of it.